 When you get to the big PLOVDIV, Bulgaria 2019 sign, go up those stairs to be pleasantly surprised by some top class, but extremely unexpected street art!

 You will also find a ‘hill of art’ where an artist has covered the cliff face of a hill with his drawings of important historical figures.

 Get to Plovdiv before 2019!

 The way that they have excavated and developed this area around the Roman stadium ruins is phenomenal.
 You will see art and music almost everywhere you look in this chilled out Bulgarian city.

-How Plovdiv has not yet become overun by tourists is beyond me.
-I guess that most British travellers only know to visit Sofia and the Black sea coast.
+How Plovdiv has not yet become overrun by tourists is beyond me.
+I guess that most British travelers only know to visit Sofia and the Black sea coast.
 The message is clear – see Plovdiv before it gets majorly discovered!

 Many thanks to Traventuria for their sponsorship on this trip.
 I can’t wait to share with you the next part of our trip – Koprivshtitsa, so look out for my next blog!